Snowmass2021 Cosmic Frontier CF6 White Paper: Multi-Experiment Probes for Dark Energy -- Transients

 As the GW detector network continues to be upgraded, the sample sizes are expected to grow exponentially in the coming decade.
 Therefore, the ambitious goal of per cent-level $H_0$ measurements from standard sirens is a realistic possibility.
 A precision measurement of $H_0$ from nearby GW sources, out to the distances expected for binary neutron star mergers from current generation GW detectors, is also a powerful mean to break degeneracies between cosmological parameters from future CMB experiments (in particular the geometrical degeneracy) or from BAO measurements from e.g. DESI \cite{divalentino2018}.
-Besides that, detection of gravitational waves events at higher redshifts ($z \sim 0.7$), which is also expected for binary neutron stars with next generation (3G) GW detectors \cite{2022arXiv220308228B}, might allow us to probe other cosmological parameters beyond $H_0$, e.g. the EoS of dark energy.
+Besides that, detection of gravitational waves events at higher redshifts ($z \sim 0.7$), which is also expected for binary neutron stars with next generation (XG)\footnote{After the Snowmass Community Summer Study Workshop, it was proposed to adopt the initials XG for the next generation of GW detectors instead of 3G.} GW detectors \cite{2022arXiv220308228B}, might allow us to probe other cosmological parameters beyond $H_0$, e.g. the EoS of dark energy.